Fluoride glass: Properties

 Fluoride fiber's optical properties can be determined by the intrinsic and extrinsic sources of loss.
 There are three sources of intrinsic loss for fluoride glass: UV absorption edge, Rayleigh scattering, and multiphonon absorption.

 At short wavelengths within the UV and visible spectrum, the UV absorption edge is the dominant effect.
 The UV absorption edge occurs when a wavelength of energy matches the electron transition or ionization potential and is absorbed into the material as an electron is ejected into another quantum state.
 However, this absorption only occurs at short wavelengths and rapidly decreases as the wavelength increases.

 In the visible to the near-infrared range of light, Rayleigh scattering is the dominant effect.
 Rayleigh scattering is the dispersion or elastic scattering of particles far smaller than the wavelength of energy.
 It is the reason the sky is blue as light from the sun is scattered by the molecules in the air.
 Since glass is an amorphous solid and has minor variations in density across a fiber, Rayleigh scattering occurs and energy dissipates.
 However, the Rayleigh scattering scales inversely with wavelength so as the wavelength increases, the Rayleigh scattering decreases.

-Compared to silica glass, fluoride glasses undergo multiphonon scattering at longer wavelengths which is why they are able to stay transparent into the infrared spectrum.
+Compared to silica glass, fluoride glasses undergo multiphonon scattering at longer wavelengths which is why they stay transparent into the infrared spectrum.
 This is where multiple phonons are created with the absorption and conjunction of a single phonon.
 This is important specifically in glass because neighboring ions vibrating against each other in phase can cause multiphonon scattering to occur.
 Since fluoride glasses have heavier ions than their silica counterpart, there are lower vibration frequencies that correspond to a longer infrared absorption edge.

 The extrinsic sources of loss come mainly from crystallite scattering and impurity absorption.
 The main extrinsic source of loss comes from crystallite scattering.
 Crystallite scattering results from the directional ordering of a set of atoms that reflect and absorb wavelengths of energy differently.
 Since fluorite glasses tend to devitrify very readily, it can be difficult to avoid crystallization during processing.
 Impurity absorption arises from the many transitions and some rare earth elements that can be contained in the glass.
 Since these elements are absorptive in the mid-infrared range, there needs to be less than 1ppb levels of contamination so that the extrinsic loss is less than the intrinsic loss.

 An example of a heavy metal fluoride glass is the ZBLAN glass group, composed of zirconium, barium, lanthanum, aluminum, and sodium fluorides.
 These materials' main technological application is as optical waveguides in planar and fiber form.
-They are advantageous especially in mid infrared (2000-5000 nm) range.
+They are advantageous especially in mid-infrared (2000-5000 nm) range.